 3. Horse riding

-The gauchos with their horses and big houses, decorated with sheep skin, have a lot to offer.
+The gauchos with their horses and big houses, decorated with sheepskin, have a lot to offer.
 Previous experience is not needed, but it is good to know how to halt the horse.
-It is needed in case you get some rebellious caballo blanco that prefers to graze, until a gaucho winks at it and it becomes the fastest horse.
+It is needed in case you get some rebellious caballo blanco that prefers to graze until a gaucho winks at it and it becomes the fastest horse.
 You just mount it with as little thinking as possible.

 The views are worth it – we pass through the steppe, the sand around the huge Argentino Lake and we see the mountain.
 We even manage to outrun the strong wind, especially when the horses are well motivated.
 Two hours pass unnoticeably.
-On the way back we play a game of hitting a nail with a ring on a rope and we eat sweet bread.
+On the way back we played a game of hitting a nail with a ring on a rope and we eat sweet bread.

 Do you like this post?